permitio/permit-cli/README.md

 - `policy create simple` - Create a simple policy Table

 - `test` - commands for testing authorization policies

   - `run audit` - test PDP against past authorization decisions

+- `init` - A Complete wizard to take the users through all the steps, from configuring policy to enforcing it.

 ---